-Flynt, who proudly refers to himself as a “smut peddler,” has spent millions on legal fees in the decades he has run Hustler.
+Flynt, who proudly refers to himself as a “smut peddler,” spent millions on legal fees in the decades he ran Hustler.
 His most famous legal case involved Jerry Falwell, founder of the right-wing group Moral Majority.

 In 1983, Hustler ran a liquor advertisement parody suggesting that Falwell had lost his virginity to his mother in an outhouse.
 Falwell sued, saying he suffered emotional distress.

 Court case demonstrated effect of adult entertainment on First Amendment jurisprudence

 In Hustler Magazine v.
 Falwell (1988), the Supreme Court invalidated a lower court’s $200,000 damage award and ruled that a public figure cannot recover damages stemming from a satirical attack.
 The decision demonstrated that the adult entertainment industry is frequently in the vanguard of First Amendment free speech court battles that affect the wider culture.
 Flynt has also spent much of his time and fortune on exposing hypocrisy among the guardians of public morals.

 During the period leading up to the 1998 impeachment attempt against President Bill Clinton for having an extra-marital affair with a White House intern, Flynt offered $1 million to women who would testify to sexual encounters with members of Congress.

 This tactic eventually brought about the downfall of Robert L. Livingston, a Republican representative from Louisiana and Speaker-elect of the House of Representatives, who confessed to adulterous affairs and resigned from the House.